austinburnett/instagram-clone/README.md

-# About
+# webapp-backend

-For the purpose of learning more about Backend develeopment and cloud technologies, I decided to tackle designing the backend for a web application that takes inspiration from the features that Instagram provides.
+webapp-backend was built for the purpose of expanding my skills in backend develeopment and cloud technologies.
+The features provided resemble that of popular social media webapps used today.

+The code for local version of the project can be found at: [/Server/src](https://github.com/austinburnett/webapp-backend/tree/master/Server/src).
+Which includes the following features:
+- Authentication/Authorization with JWT
+- Rest Api with CRUD database operations
+- Docker development environment
+- Build pipeline with AWS CodeBuild triggered by pushing commits to the repo
+- Postman Api testing workspace
+- Unit tests using jest testing framework

+The code for the serverless API can be found at: [/Server/serverless/src](https://github.com/austinburnett/webapp-backend/tree/master/Server/serverless/src)

-Note: For easy demonstration, I deployed the backend to aws Lambda.
+Note: for easy demonstration, I deployed the backend to aws Lambda.
 However, some of the features on the serverless instance are not available due to the limitations of my budget and aws free tier.

+## Overview of Documentation
+- Instructions on running the project locally: [/Server/README.md](https://github.com/austinburnett/webapp-backend/blob/master/Server/README.md)

-## Demo webapp-backend api here:
+## Demo webapp-backend serverless api here:
 https://wclofcjamd.execute-api.us-east-2.amazonaws.com/dev/expressApp/

+## Video demo of webapp-backend with Postman

 ### Dependencies
 - [ExpressJS](https://expressjs.com/)